Building customer loyalty

 The truth is it isn’t.

-It’s a data driven strategy, that sometimes (not all the time) involves the creation of a points based currency to ‘reward’ customer behaviour.
-And with GDPR around the corner, it’s probably more important for businesses to understand than ever before.
+It’s a data driven strategy, that often involves the creation of a points based currency to ‘reward’ customer behaviour.
+And with GDPR now a requirement of doing business, it’s probably more important for businesses to understand their data than ever before.

 Tesco Clubcard Voucher Scandal

 Last year, Tesco Clubcard holders were in outrage that their points had been ‘devalued’.
 That was the headline, the reality was that they changed one of the exchange mechanisms for points.

 Rather than having two tiers of exchange, either two times or four times depending upon the reward partner.
 Tesco have tried to simplify it.
 Using one rate of exchange for all, three times the value of the voucher.

 As a result, the rate of exchange for pizza express vouchers moved overnight from 4x to 3x the voucher value.

 Now we all know a currency crash when we see one, and this has been a 25% reduction in value for ‘loyal’ customers.
 But the issue isn’t really in the change, the issue is in the execution of the change.